-Fifty percent of quality improvement studies fail to change medical practicesJune 25th, 2014 in Health /
+Fifty percent of quality improvement studies fail to change medical practicesJune 25, 2014 in Medicine & Health / Health

 Over the last two decades, nearly half of all initiatives that review and provide feedback to clinicians on healthcare practices show little to no impact on quality of care, according to a new study by Women's College Hospital's Dr. Noah Ivers.